WaffleBits/discordtheme/README.md

-# discordtheme ♥
+# discordtheme
-this is where i update the discord theme for kt e-sports~
+this is where i update the discord theme for kt e-sports

-i will be making seasonal updates this year ;3